Coping with Cancer

-What choices of care is available to cancer patients?
+What are the choices of care available to cancer patients?

-The choices of care depend on the type of cancer, stage of the cancer and the patients goals for care.
+The choices of care depend on the type of cancer, stage of cancer and the patient’s goals for care.
 Basic options include:

-Clinical trials – a patient with advanced cancer may be offered the option to participate in early phase clinical trials, which is designed to look at safety of new treatments and their safe use.
-Some patients join trials in the hope that the treatment will slow the growth of the cancer or that the trial might eventually benefit future patients.
+Clinical trials – a patient with advanced cancer may be offered the option to participate in early phase clinical trials designed to look at the safety of new treatments and their safe use.
+Some patients join trials hoping that the treatment will slow the growth of cancer or that the trial might eventually benefit future patients.
 The risks of trials must be explained fully to a patient.

-Hospice care – the aim of hospice care is to help patients live each day fully and as symptom free as possible.
+Hospice care – Hospice care aims to help patients live each day fully and as symptom-free as possible.
 It doesn’t mean you gave up on life.
 It just means treatment goals are different.
-Services from hospice care may include nursing care, doctor’s services, medicine for pain management and symptom relief, counseling, grief counseling, spiritual care and social work services.
+Services from hospice care may include nursing care, doctor’s services, medicine for pain management and symptom relief, counselling, grief counselling, spiritual care and social work services.

 Home care – is for patients who prefer to be treated and cared for at home.
 This may include cancer treatment and palliative care.